LAKSHMIPRIYAS-25/expense-tracker/README.md

-# 💰 Expense Tracker
+## 💰 Expense Tracker

-A responsive Expense Tracker web application built using **HTML, CSS, Bootstrap, and JavaScript**.
+A responsive Expense Tracker web application built using HTML, CSS, Bootstrap, and JavaScript.
 This application helps users track their income and expenses with automatic balance calculation.
 All transactions are saved using Local Storage, so the data remains even after refreshing the page.

 ---
 ## 🌐 Live Demo